califyn/webtoon-llm-analysis/README.md

 ![Panel: "What a nice day" while looking out at pouring rain.](./everything_is_fine.png)

-To be fair to the LLM, there are no other horror webtoons, so it might've been forced to classify it with romance, but still...
-The misclassification appears to be a little less egregious on the [large model](./dimensionality_reduced_lg.png) than the [small model](./dimensionality_reduced.png).
+To be fair to the LLM, there are not many other horror webtoons, so it might've been forced to classify it with romance, but still...
+The misclassification appears to be a little less egregious on the [large model](./recommendations_lg.png) than the [small model](./recommendations.png).
+In fact, the fourth-closest neighbor of *Everything is Fine* in the large model is the other horror comic *Homesick*, whereas the top four are all romance in the small model.
 Scale is all you need?

 If I were to actually do this, I'd definitely use a multimodal method.
 But for today I'm just interested in slapping an LLM on it and calling it a day.